 Mark said: “With everything that is going on it is very easy to fall into the victim mindset of woe is me.
 What you need to do is put yourself in your future shoes 12 weeks from now, take a look back from then and say to yourself “Did I utilise that time well?”.

-“Now you’re probably one of two types of rider, the first being the one that has got the training right over the last few months and has arrived at the early-season absolutely flying and raring to take on your challenges, the second type of rider is someone that your training may not have gone entirely according to plan, you may have got ill or you may have had a crash, or the training just hasn’t worked.
-Or you might have had to take time out of training and therefore you’re not quite in the position you wanted to be in for your event this season.
+“Now you’re probably one of two types of rider.
+The first is the one that has got the training right over the last few months and has arrived at the early-season absolutely flying and raring to take on your challenges.
+The second type of rider is someone whose training may not have gone entirely according to plan.
+You may have been taken ill, you may have had a crash, or the training just hasn’t worked.
+You might even have had to take time out of training and therefore you’re not quite in the position you wanted to be in for your event this season.

 “At the moment we don’t know when the racing or event schedule will start back up, but when it does, you need to count back from those events and start that build phase again.

-“For those riders where your training hasn’t gone quite according to plan, then this now gives an ideal opportunity to re-establish new training patterns and re-focus on the new event schedule when it finally lands.
-You need to look back at your training and figure out the reasons why it hasn’t worked, but also you can pick out some of the things that have worked in that period too, by identifying these things that have worked for you you can incorporate more of those into your training schedule and ditch the stuff that didn’t work, by trying something different you will get different results.
+“For those riders whose training hasn’t gone quite according to plan, then this now gives you an ideal opportunity to re-establish new training patterns and re-focus on the new event schedule when it finally lands.
+Look back at your training and figure out the reasons why it hasn’t worked, but also pick out some of the things that have worked in that period too.
+By identifying these things that have worked for you, you can incorporate more of those into your training schedule and ditch the stuff that didn’t work.
+By trying something different you will get different results.